wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 ![](./media/web-sites-python-create-deploy-django-app/django-ws-006.png)

-## Publish your web app to Azure Websites
+## Publish your web site to Azure Websites

-In this section, you will create a local Git repository and push from that repository to Azure to deploy your web app to Azure.
+In this section, you will create a local Git repository and push from that repository to Azure to deploy your web site to Azure.

 1. In VS Code, select the **Git** option in the left navigation bar.